-Amsterdam is an amazing city.
-In addition to its stunning architecture and canals, it boasts enough quality attractions to keep even the discerning traveler occupied for at least a week.
+Amsterdam is one of my favorite cities.
+In addition to its stunning architecture and canals, it boasts enough quality attractions to keep even the most discerning traveler busy for at least a week.
 From museums and a royal palace to cheese shops and the Red Light District, there are some very unique and interesting things to do in Amsterdam.

 Museum Van Loon

 Want to see inside one of those beautiful buildings lining the canals?
 Head to Museum Van Loon, the only canal house in Amsterdam to retain both its garden and coach house.
 While the Van Loon family still lives on the upper floors, it’s possible to tour the rest of the home.
 Wandering from room to sumptuous room past the family’s private possessions, I felt like I’d stepped back in time.